-The term 'Certificate of Title' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Certificate of Title' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A certificate of title represents a document which states who the owners or owner of real estate or personal property actually are.
 It is issued by a municipal or state government.
 This certificate gives evidence of any ownership rights.

 In general a title insurance company will issue a certificate of title opinion on a house or piece of property.
 This is their statement of opinion regarding the status of a title.
 They draft this opinion after carefully looking through public records pertaining to the property.

 Such a certificate of title opinion will not necessarily assure the buyer of a clean title.
 It will list out any encumbrance on the property.
 Encumbrances are often items that keep the property from being freely sold.
 These could include easements or liens.
 The title companies will issue such certificates to financial institutions which are making the loan.
 Many of these lenders must have such documents in hand before they will approve a mortgage loan for a house or piece of property.